 NEURL-UA 305 Prerequisites: Introduction to Neural Science (NEURL-UA 100) and Cellular and Molecular Neurobiology (NEURL-UA 210).
 Offered in the spring.
 Sanes.
 4 points.

-NEURL-UA 301 Required for students in the honors track.
+NEURL-UA 301 Required for students on the honors track.
 Offered in the fall.
-Louie, Semple.
+Louie.
 4 points.

-Intended for honors-track seniors currently conducting research towards their honors thesis.
-Covers both practical and theoretical aspects of succeeding in science with topics such as scientific writing, authorship and publication practices, navigating mentorship relationships, and oral presentation skills.
-Structured as a weekly seminar class with active participation, including student presentation of journal articles and varying length presentations of students’ own research projects.
+Covers both practical and theoretical aspects of succeeding in science.
+Topics include: scientific writing; authorship and publication practices; navigating mentorship relationships; oral presentation skills.
+Weekly seminar class with active participation, including student presentation of journal articles and varying length presentations of students’ own research projects.